hunsalz/gridsome-starter-wikidata/README.md

 ## Development support

-### Verify your local build

-If you want to verify your local build you can easily mount your dist folder into a nginx container.
+If you want to verify your local build, you can easily mount your dist folder into a nginx container.

 > docker run --rm --name nginx-stage -p 8080:80 -v ${PWD}/dist/:/usr/share/nginx/html/gridsome-starter-wikidata:ro -d nginx:latest